pulumi/docs/pulumi-hugo/themes/default/content/registry/packages/kubernetes/how-to-guides/gke.md

 Managed Kubernetes cluster on GCP GKE.

-For a follow-up example on how to use Pulumi programs to create a Kubernetes apps on your new cluster, see [Kubernetes Tutorial: Getting Started With Pulumi](configmap-rollout).
+For a follow-up example on how to use Pulumi programs to create a Kubernetes apps on your new cluster, see [Kubernetes Tutorial: App Rollout via ConfigMap Data Change](/registry/packages/kubernetes/how-to-guides/kubernetes-ts-configmap-rollout/).

 We also encourage you to watch Joe Beda, co-founder of Kubernetes and Heptio, take Pulumi for a spin in an episode of [TGIK8s](https://github.com/heptio/tgik).